JoBergs/PsyCam/README.md

 PsyCam
 -------------------------
 PsyCam is an extension of the DeepDream for the Raspberry Pi.
-With the RPi camera module, PsyCam can make a photo and convert it into a DeepDream.
+With the RPi camera module, PsyCam can take a photo and convert it into a DeepDream.

 Installation
 ------------------